morphed

 What makes Nano Banana good for headshots?

-Nano Banana is built on the Flux architecture and specifically excels at rendering realistic human faces, skin texture, and lighting.
+Nano Banana is powered by Google's Gemini and specifically excels at rendering realistic human faces, skin texture, and lighting.
 Unlike many AI models that produce waxy or uncanny portraits, Nano Banana consistently generates natural-looking skin tones, accurate eye reflections, and proper anatomical proportions.
-It also follows lighting instructions more literally than Midjourney, which adds artistic interpretation you may not want.
+It also follows lighting instructions more literally than Midjourney, which adds artistic interpretation you may not want in a professional headshot.

 Can I use AI-generated headshots on LinkedIn?

 Yes.
 Many professionals now use AI-generated headshots for their LinkedIn profiles.
-The key is to generate an image that looks natural and professional rather than obviously AI-generated.
+The key is generating an image that looks natural and professional rather than obviously AI-generated.
 Use the corporate prompts in this guide with skin texture and imperfection details for the most convincing results.
+LinkedIn recommends profile photos at 400x400 pixels minimum, but upload at 800x800 or larger for sharp display on Retina screens.

 How do I get a headshot that looks like me?

 These prompts generate fictional people.
-If you want a headshot that resembles you specifically, you can upload a reference photo on Morphed's AI Headshot Generator, which creates personalized professional headshots from your selfie using AI.
+If you want a headshot that resembles you specifically, upload a reference photo on Morphed's AI Headshot Generator, which creates personalized professional headshots from a single selfie.
+For more on AI headshot tools, see our best AI headshot generators comparison.

 Resolution depends on the platform.
-On Morphed, you can generate images at standard resolution and then use the AI upscaler to enhance them up to 8x for print-ready quality.
-For LinkedIn, the standard generation resolution is more than sufficient.
+On Morphed, generate at standard resolution and then use the AI upscaler to enhance up to 8x for print-ready quality.
+For LinkedIn, 800x800 pixels is optimal.
+For company websites, 1200x1200 provides flexibility for different display contexts.

-What is the best lighting for AI headshots?
+What is the best lighting pattern for AI headshots?

-For corporate/LinkedIn: butterfly or loop lighting on a gray or white background.
-For creative/portfolio: Rembrandt or split lighting with environmental backgrounds.
-For casual/social: natural window light with shallow depth of field.
-See the lighting patterns table above.
+For corporate and LinkedIn headshots: butterfly or loop lighting on a gray or white background.
+For creative and portfolio headshots: Rembrandt or split lighting with environmental backgrounds.
+For casual and social portraits: natural window light with shallow depth of field.
+See the lighting patterns table above for the full breakdown.

 Generate Professional Headshots on Morphed